 Submit your documentary evidence.
 This can be done online when submitting your application or at a later stage.
-Please see: london.ac.uk/applications/howapply/supplying-evidence
+Please visit: bit.ly/Doc-evidence

 Please do not send original documents.

 We will contact you by email with one of the following: